heremaps/xyz-documentation/docs/cli/cli.md

 This feature should be used if your data has well-known and truly unique identifiers that you want to preserve.
 The XYZ API can [query individual features by feature ID](https://xyz.api.here.com/hub/static/swagger/#/Read%20Features/getFeatures), so this can be a valuable method of accessing and updating data.

-By default, the CLI will generate a random but unique feature ID during upload.
+By default, the CLI will generate a unique feature ID during upload based on a hash of the properties and geometry.

+!!! note
-!!! note Unique IDs are important for XYZ Pro features such as [Virtual Spaces](#virtual-spaces).
+    Unique IDs are important for XYZ Pro features such as [Virtual Spaces](#virtual-spaces).

+!!! warning
-!!! warning Many GIS systems will simply assign incrementing integers to feature IDs to every file.
+    Many GIS systems will simply assign incrementing integers to feature IDs to every file.
 These will conflict across files.

 ##### Upload and assign tags